 Around 2014, I had a conversation with my half-sister, Marion who I connected with in 2011.
 (Oct 29th, 2011 to be exact.
 But that's another story.)
 I'd been researching my father since the 1990s, and Marion had been searching for her biological father her entire life.
 Anyway, Marion had her own list about Riley's pen names and stage names she'd written up in an email.
 When I scanned it, my eyes were drawn to this part:

 It was then that I first put these two "key words" together.
 I knew my father had written pornography.
 (Unfortunately, I came across it as a little kid.)
 What my brain didn't connect was the pen name with the porn writing.
 I knew the name "Zachary Quill" but not what the name was used for.
 Marion put them together, and I'm not sure why I never did.
 I guess the whole idea of looking up my father's porn books made me feel...icky.

 "Why are these books so expensive?"
 I asked Matthew.
-He told me it's because they're considered rare and out of print.
+He said it's because they're considered "rare and out of print"

 The other thing that blew my mind was the shipping price, which was close to the actual price of the book.
 Remember, I'm an eyebrow waxer.
 I'm not rich, so paying that for a paperback that was originally a couple of bucks was painful to me.